thi-ng/umbrella/packages/pixel/README.md

 ### Preset pixel formats

-All formats use the canvas native ABGR 32bit format as common intermediate for conversions.
+All packed integer formats use the canvas native ABGR 32bit format as common intermediate for conversions.
 During conversion to ABGR, channels with sizes smaller than 8 bits will be scaled appropriately to ensure an as full-range and as linear as possible mapping.
 E.g. a 4 bit channel will be scaled by 255 / 15 = 17.

 Format specs can freely control channel layout within current limits:

-- Channel sizes: 1-8 bits.
+- Channel sizes: 1 - 32 bits.
-- Storage: 8-32 bits per pixel
+- Storage: 8, 16 or 32 bits per pixel

 | Format ID      | Bits per pixel    | Description                                          |
 |----------------|-------------------|------------------------------------------------------|